rackerlabs/design-system/_component_design/buttons-bar.md

 ## Best practices

-Consider the following best practices when you construct a button bar:
+In addition to the [Simple Buttons]({{site.baseurl}}/components/simple-buttons.html) best practices, consider the following best practices when you construct a buttons bar:

-- xxxxx.
-- xxxxx.
+- Do not mix button weights or sizes in a buttons bar.
+- The drop-down button should always be the last button in the bar.
+- Do not include destructive actions in a buttons bar because destructive action buttons are often disabled until the user has selected an object to destroy.
+- Do not use tertiary buttons in a buttons bar.

 {% endcolumn %}